tbrown122387/pf/CONTRIBUTING.md

 #### **Do you want to contribute to the documentation?**

 * Awesome!
-Documentation is automatically generated with [Doxygen.](https://www.doxygen.nl/manual/docblocks.html), so most of that work will involve editing comments in header files.
+Documentation is automatically generated with [Doxygen](https://www.doxygen.nl/manual/docblocks.html).
+Please peruse that site to get tips on how to write the specially formatted comments.

 * Running `doxygen Doxyfile` will generate all files in `docs/`